evilfeeh/meme-maker/README.md

 # meme maker with docker

-🍃 Project created follow the steps of [Erick Wendel](https://www.youtube.com/watch?v=MOpwfg1GJig)
+🍃 Project created following the steps of [Erick Wendel](https://www.youtube.com/watch?v=MOpwfg1GJig).

-I'm made this to test how docker works with node.js, live reload and volumes
+I created it to test how Docker works with Node.js, Live Reload and Volumes.

-**extra tip:**
+**Extra Tip:**

-sometimes, for some unknow reason, nodemon doesn't work correctly
+Sometimes, for some unknown reason, nodemon does not work properly.

-so, u'll need to add a `-L` or `--legacy-watch` flag in ur nodemon script.
+Therefore you need to add a `-L` or `--legacy-watch` flag in your nodemon script.

-this is a workaround recomended on [nodemon documentation](https://github.com/remy/nodemon#application-isnt-restarting)
+This is a workaround recommended in the [nodemon documentation](https://github.com/remy/nodemon#application-isnt-restarting).